 LOANS TO EXECUTIVE OFFICERS.
 During 1997, to encourage acquisitions of Common Stock by certain executives, the Company made loans to Messrs.
 Bayer, Contis, E. Coppola, O'Hern and Sidwell to finance their purchase of Common Stock on the open market.
-Each loan was in the principal amount of \$997,886, is full recourse to the executive, has a term of ten years (unless the executive's employment is terminated earlier, whereupon the loan must be repaid within 10 business days, subject to compliance with short-swing profit restrictions), bears interest at a rate of 7% per annum (which is payable quarterly and has been paid when due), and is secured by a pledge of shares of Common Stock that were purchased by the executive.
-As of April 15, 1998, the outstanding balance of each of the loans remained at \$997,886.
+Each loan was in the principal amount of \$997,886, is full recourse to the executive, has a term of ten years (unless the executive's employment is terminated earlier, whereupon the loan must be repaid within 10 business days, subject to compliance with short-swing profit restrictions), bears interest at a rate of 7% per annum (which is payable quarterly and has been paid when due), and is secured by a pledge of 39,869 shares of Common Stock that were purchased by the executive.
+As of March 24, 1999, the outstanding balance of each of the loans remained at \$997,886.

 In addition, during 1997, as part of the compensation package offered to Mr. Contis to encourage him to accept employment with the Company, the Company made a \$550,000 relocation loan to Mr. Contis, which loan is non-interest bearing, is due on demand in the event Mr. Contis' employment is terminated, and is forgiven ratably over a five year term.
-As of April 15, 1998, the outstanding principal balance of the loan to Mr. Contis was \$449,167.
-See footnote 6 on page 12.
+As of March 24, 1999, the outstanding principal balance of the loan to Mr. Contis was approximately \$348,000.
+See footnote 6 on page 13 of this Proxy Statement.